 - Thoughts – We actually booked 2 rooms, one with king bed and one with 2 twins.
 Upon arrival, we realized they were fan rooms, so no AC, view or air circulation.
 They only had one room available with AC and it was the same price as our 2 fan rooms combined.
 They allowed us to move, but we needed to have the kids sleep on mats on the floor.
 The family voted and felt AC was more important than a full bed for the kids.
 The location was just a few minutes walk away from the ferry station.
 This was good and bad, as we were right in town, but the beaches were a little cluttered.
 Again we have our full review on TripAdvisor.

-Accommodation for 4 nights in Koh Phangan, Thailand ***A Favorite***
+Koh Phangan Accommodation for 4 nights ***A Favorite***

 - Name – Shiralea Backpacker Resort Check prices and availability